RedisTABLE/RedisTABLE/INTRODUCTION.md

 # RedisTABLE - Introduction

-**Version**: 1.0.0
+**Version**: 1.1.0
 **Last Updated**: October 2025

 ---

 ## What is RedisTABLE?

-RedisTABLE is a Redis module that brings **SQL-like table abstractions** to Redis, enabling structured data storage with schemas, indexes, and query capabilities—all while maintaining Redis's in-memory speed.
+RedisTABLE is a Redis module that brings **SQL-like table abstractions** to Redis, enabling structured data storage with schemas, indexes, and query capabilities—all while maintaining Redis's in-memory speed. **Now with full Redis Cluster support!**

 ```bash
 # Traditional Redis - Manual key management